gcruzgar/UKsurvey/README.md

 It is also possible to obtain a list of household IDs (hidp) corresponding to each individual using [household stability](scripts/household_stability.py), however, this is not essential as something similar already exists in cross wave data files (xwaveid).
 It might still be useful, if looking to improve computational speed, as the list produced is smaller - 2.4MB (for individuals only present in all waves) compared to 22.7MB from the xwaveid file.
 WARNING: the code is very slow, it needs rewriting, takes over a day to run.
 The code can be altered to obtain household IDs for a given list of individuals (takes approximately 4 seconds per individual).
 A better solution is to use the [hh_list](scripts/track_hh.py) function, which creates a CSV file (9MB for all individuals, 4.6MB for unique households) by reading pidp and w_hidp columns from xwaveid.

 There is quite an extensive documentation on the [Understanding Society](https://www.understandingsociety.ac.uk.) website, including data dictionaries.
-I compiled a list of useful variables in each file. __NEED TO ADD THIS TO GITHUB__
 It is important to note that there is no location variable like the local authorities in census data.
 The highest resolution available is the region.
 There is more information, such as [output area classification](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=6674), but this requires special licence access.

 Some key questions to ask are: